Accelerate And Scale Innovation

-All the required training – from ideation to experimentation – was hosted within Innovation Accelerator itself, making this phased approach possible.
+All the required training – from ideation to experimentation – was hosted within Conductor itself, making this phased approach possible.

-Through Academy, Innovation Accelerator’s fully integrated and interactive learning system, innovators had access to a catalogue of internally created and externally sourced courses and specialties to help move innovators along their journey.
-Innovators could enroll in courses on topics like Selling Your Idea and specializations like Mobilizing an Implementation Team, depending on their Innovation Funnel phase, the theme of their proposed idea, or other criteria.
+Through Academy, Conductor’s fully integrated and interactive learning system, innovators had access to a catalogue of internally created and externally sourced courses and specialties to help move innovators along their journey.
+Innovators could enroll in courses on topics like Selling Your Idea and specializations like Mobilizing an Implementation Team, depending on their innovation funnel phase, the theme of their proposed idea, or other criteria.

 Source Innovation From Anywhere!

 Knowing that great ideas can come from every corner of the company and the globe, our client wanted to tap into the entire organization.
 Any team member could submit their ideas through the central innovation portal.
 The Innovation Committee and other team members involved in a given project would then review and comment on the ideas, contributing to their evolution and ultimately, providing funding and mentorship through the idea’s execution.

 To push boundaries, drive collaboration, and cross-pollinate ideas and perspectives, the firm went the extra mile by inviting its external partners to join it’s growing Innovation Community.
 Through Conductor, they could grant guests and external partners the limited access needed to participate or lead experiments without jeopardizing the privacy and security of its patients, team members and property.
 With strict access controls, external partners had access to all documents, communications, and tasks to fully participate in the right experiments, while securely preventing access to all other experiments.